 Long-term or short-term: If the holding period was one year or less, the asset was considered short-term; otherwise, it was considered long-term.
+All capital gain distributions were considered long-term.

 Net capital gain: If the combination of net short-term gain or loss and net long-term gain or loss resulted in a positive amount, the taxpayer had a net capital gain.
 The full amount of this gain, whether short-term or long-term was included in adjusted gross income.